krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 ## Async-profiler example

-In my opinion Async-profiler is the best profiler in the world, so I will use it in example.
+In my opinion, Async-profiler is the best profiler in the world, so I will use it in the following example.

 I wrote an example application that does some _humongous allocations_, let's try to find out where this allocation is done.
 I run (from async-profiler directory) profiler.sh command with:

 * Duration time, ten seconds: **-d 10**
 * Output file: **-f /tmp/humongous.jfr**
-* I'm interested in allocation event. so: **-e alloc**
+* I'm interested in the allocation event. so: **-e alloc**
 * **Application** is my main class

 ```shell
 ./profiler.sh -d 10 -f /tmp/humongous.jfr -e alloc Application
 ```

 Now I have to post-process output file and find interesting stacktraces.
-First, lets look at GC logs to find sizes :
+First, let's look at GC logs to find sizes :

 ```
 ...